bcroarkin2726/IST687-Intro-to-Data-Science/README.md

 # IST687-Intro-to-Data-Science
-Will include some of the code created during Syracuse's Intro to Data Science class.
+I will use this repository to include some of the code that I created during Syracuse's Intro to Data Science class.
 Below is the class description:

 "Introduces fundamentals about data and the standards, technologies, and methods for organizing, managing, curating, preserving, and using data.
 Discusses broader issues relating to data management and use as well as quality control and publication of data."